 For some students, a unique program of study is most effective for meeting their goals.
-Postbaccalaureate Studies students choose a single concentration built from a selection of one or more University undergraduate and graduate courses.
+Postbaccalaureate Studies students may choose a single concentration or explore multiple subject areas to create a schedule of one or more classes built from a selection of the 3,000+ University undergraduate and graduate courses available to them.
+Postbaccalaureate Studies students are enrolled alongside matriculated Columbia degree students, they receive academic credit, and may request a Columbia University transcript showing the grades received in their classes.

 Course plan advising is provided on an individual basis, ensuring that students pursue a rigorous program of study appropriate to their academic, professional, and personal goals.